umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/install/unattended-install.md

 ## Get clean install of Umbraco

-In order to get a clean instance of Umbraco either follow our installation guide for how to [Install an Umbraco project template](install-umbraco-with-templates.md#install-umbraco-with-net-cli) or download a zip file directly from [Downloads](https://our.umbraco.com/download).
+In order to get a clean instance of Umbraco, follow our installation guide for how to [Install an Umbraco project template](install-umbraco-with-templates.md#install-umbraco-with-net-cli).

 ## Configure your database

-As you will not be running through the installation wizard when using the unattended installs feature, you need to manually tell Umbraco which database to use.
+As you will not be running through the installation wizard when using this feature, you need to manually tell Umbraco which database to use.

 * Set up and configure a new database - see [Requirements](../requirements.md#hosting) for details.
 * Add the connection string using configuration.

 {% hint style="info" %}
-Umbraco can create a SQL Server database for you during the unattended install process if the user specified by the credentials in your connection string has the `CREATE DATABASE` permission granted and the global setting [InstallMissingDatabase](../../../reference/configuration/globalsettings.md#install-missing-database) is set to `true`.
+Umbraco can create an SQL Server database for you during the unattended install process.
+The user specified by the credentials in your connection string needs to have the `CREATE DATABASE` permission granted and the global setting [InstallMissingDatabase](../../../reference/configuration/globalsettings.md#install-missing-database) is set to `true`.

-If your connection string is for SQLite or SQL Server Express LocalDB it is assumed that a database should be created when missing regardless of the value of the `InstallMissingDatabase` setting.
+If your connection string is for SQLite or SQL Server Express LocalDB it is assumed that a database should be created when missing.
+This is regardless of the value of the `InstallMissingDatabase` setting.
 {% endhint %}

 ### SQL Server Example in appsettings.json